hardyoyo/RodmanPottingerCookbook/recipes/GlutenFreeFieldRoastReplacement.md

 Make the marinade ahead of time, it will keep in the fridge in a small jar for weeks.
 This is a great thing to make if you have a family member who does not always eat the apple you lovingly slice for their lunch box.
-Don't compost those apples!
+Don’t compost those apples!
 Make Field Roast Replacement instead!

 ### Marinade